 Throughout the year, our Planning and Advocacy team have been relentless in trying to positively influence planning policy and where developments are proposed, fighting nature's corner.
-89% of our responses to planning applications resulted in improved outcomes for biodiversity.
+85% of our responses to planning applications resulted in improved outcomes for biodiversity.
 This could be through applications being refused, changed to avoid impacts, or improved by including measures to replace lost wildlife habitat.
 We will never be able to respond to every planning application and so we focus our efforts on developments that pose the greatest risk to wildlife and where the outcomes will set precedents for how planning and development consider and protect wildlife.

-Year on year, in the same way that we lost so much of our wildlife in Suffolk, this investment in advice, support and advocacy will help to bring nature back - piece by piece.
-A new hedge, a restored pond, wildlife gardens, field margins, community spaces, businesses, new natural woodlands, wilder rivers, creating connectivity across the landscape and nudging Suffolk closer to the 30% we need.
+Year on year, in the same way that we lost so much of our wildlife in Suffolk, this investment in advice, support and advocacy will help to bring nature back, piece by piece, creating connectivity across the landscape and nudging Suffolk closer to the 30% we need.

-We want our county to once again bask in the abundance of wildlife which enriches and brightens all our lives.
 Over the course of the year, through our magazines and e-newsletters, Trust Members will have seen our ambition and determination to succeed.
 The support of our members makes this possible and roots us in the communities we live in.